 Game Specific: If you have a specific game in mind, such as a Super Bowl, or quite possibly a game you attended then if you make that known, I can attempt to review photography to try to capture the specifics of that game.
 Images certainly help when trying to accomplish this.

 You can submit offers for any figure that has been previously made via the form in the upper right hand corner.
-If you’d like a different uniform then make that information known.
+If you’d like a different uniform then make that information known(the more specific you are the better).
 If the offer is acceptable, you’ll receive an email and an invoice via paypal.
 If your offer is not acceptable you‘ll receive an email with the price to complete the project.

 Star Player vs. Backup:

 A lady once inquired about a Kyle Orton figure.
 I quoted the figure out to her, and her response was if Kyle Orton costs x, what do you charge for John Elway or Peyton Manning.
 Well in this specific case Kyle Orton, John Elway, Peyton, Manning, Jake Plummer, Brock Osweiler, Brady Quinn, etc all would be priced the same if they are to be made with the same uniform and base figure.